Below is the FAQ for all registered riders and individuals curious about the High Cascades 100.

 Does the event fill?

-Yes and we may have a spot late so e-mail email@example.com for available space.
+Yes and we may have a spot late so e-mail firstname.lastname@example.org for available space.
+Final check on this is Wednesday before the event and after that I go silent! kidding, I will respond as time allows.

-I will be holding 5 spots for top overall NUE series.
+We will be holding 5 spots for top overall NUE series.
 So if you are in the top 5 this season heading into High Cascades 100 overall in Open Men, Open Women, 50+ Men or SS you will have a spot waiting.
 This way if the race fills you can still come with all your hard work prior to.

 Does the High Cascades 100 allow outside support?